elixirschool/elixirschool/lessons/en/testing/stream_data.md

----
+%{
-version: 1.1.1
+  version: "1.1.1",
-title: StreamData
+  title: "StreamData",
----
+  excerpt: """
   An example-based unit testing library like [ExUnit](https://hexdocs.pm/ex_unit/ExUnit.html) is a wonderful tool to help you verify that your code works the way you think it does.
 However, example-based unit tests have some drawbacks:

 * It can be easy to miss edge cases, since you're only testing a few inputs.